-YEAR 7

-The Year 7 curriculum covers the following units:

-- The UK

-- The physical landscapes of the UK

-- The people of the UK

-The units in Year 7 focus on the Geography of the UK.
+YEAR 7 YEAR 8 The Year 7 curriculum covers the following units: The Year 8 curriculum covers the following units: Geographical skills (map skills) Landscape processes UK physical landscape The people of the UK Weather & climate in the UK Work, rest and play in the UK Global Issues (Climate Change) Focus on Africa Contrasting nations Our Physical World (Tectonics) Our Unequal World World Cities The units in Year 7 focus on the Geography of the UK.
 They link well to those on the GCSE specification providing a basic understanding of key geographical concepts.
 Within the curriculum, students will be able to develop an understanding of the country in which they live, the physical processes and landforms that shape our landscape and the demographic trends which characterise our current population.
-Students will also have the opportunity to develop their map, photo and data interpretation skills.
+Students can also develop their map, photo and data interpretation skills.

-YEAR 8

-The Year 8 curriculum covers the following units:

-- Global Issues

-- Tectonics

-- Africa

 The Year 8 units focus on global geographical themes.
-Students are provided with the opportunity to explore topical issues such as plastics in the ocean; climate change and the geography of war and conflict.
-In addition, they will study the theory of tectonics, the impact of tectonic activity and how this can be effectively managed.
-Students will have the opportunity to develop their place knowledge by studying the continent of Africa.
-The skills focus on how to develop and structure their extended writing using P-E-E-L paragraphing.
+Students are given the opportunity to explore topical issues such as climate change but also complex processes such as tectonics.
+Students will have the opportunity to develop their place knowledge by studying the continents of Africa and changing world cities with a focus on the inequality that exists globally.
+The skills focus on how to develop and structure their extended writing using P-E-E-L paragraphing but also how to plan and execute a geography fieldwork enquiry.